honggzb/Study-General/Angular-Study/Mockup-server/angular-in-memory-web-api.md

 export class AppModule { }
 ```

-## Creating your Data CRUD Service
+## Creating your Data CRUD Service to use data service

 ```javascript
 import { Injectable } from '@angular/core';